-In this article, you'll learn about the benefits of thermal spray coatings in different applications as well as the different materials that are used for thermal spray.
+Thermal spraying is a cost-efficient coating method for enhancing the surface properties of materials.
+In this article, we discuss the benefits of thermal spray coatings in different applications as well as the different materials used for thermal spray.
 Use the links below to jump to different sections of the article:

 Here is how Oerlikon Metco’s thermal coating technology can help you solve different physical problems that might affect your product.